napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 [Name]  [Description]  [Application ID]  [Version]  [Branch]  [Remotes]

 If your terminal is too narrow, some columns will be cut off with ellipses (`…`).
-To prevent that, you can pipe(run through) the output to `less -S`:
+To prevent that, you can pipethe output through `less -S`:

 <code>flatpak search AppNameHere | less -S</code>